nisargpatel7042lva/retro-website/README.md

 2. Open `index.html` in your browser to begin your nostalgic journey

-3. Alternatively, visit the live site at [https://yourusername.github.io/rewind](https://yourusername.github.io/rewind)
+3. Alternatively, visit the live site at [Rewind Website](https://rewind-ten.vercel.app/)

 ## 💾 Installation